katur/gunsiano/README.md

 Logging in also provides access to the Django admin interface, where every user is minimally granted update privileges for limited information about their own user and user profile.
-Other access levels permit edit privileges for the public website copy, for all lab personnel, or for various internal lab databases.
+Other access levels grant privileges to edit the public website text, lab personnel information, and/or various internal databases.